BusraTatar/ObstacleDodging/README.md

 - Health bar construction,
 - Score and level links,
 - Invisible controls for characters and objects (prevents them from leaving the game area and teleports for the character)

+Note: To play the game, download the ObstacleDodging.rar file in the release and run the ObstacleDodging.exe file.